-About eight years ago I lost more than forty-five pounds and corrected a long list of health problems in the process.
-Shortly afterward, I started blogging because I wanted to share the life-changing results with everyone who might be struggling with the same issues.
+About eight years ago, I lost more than forty-five pounds and corrected a long list of health problems in the process.
+Shortly afterward, I started blogging because I wanted to share the life-changing results with everyone struggling with the same issues.
 You absolutely can improve the quality of your health with proper food.

 It was 85°F here on Wednesday, so my look included a breezy black and white top by Clara Sunwoo via My Fair Lady (here).
-The Coupon Code for May is May19 for 15% off your order.
-Valid now until May 31, 2019.
 The white ankle jeans are by Liverpool Jeans Co from last year.
 (Similar here) The Kate Spade bag is here.
 The sandals are from last year.
 (Similar here) Similar earrings are here.
-Referral and affiliate links in my posts may generate a small commission for Susan After 60 Inc.
+Referral and affiliate links in my posts may generate a small commission for me at no charge to you.

-OK let’s talk about food.
+OK, let’s talk about food.
 I eliminated all processed and fast food from my diet years ago.
-I now eat mostly cooked cruciferous vegetables, tubers, walnuts, coconut (in any form), pure olive oil and avocados.
-I occasionally eat wild caught fish or lobster; organic pasture raised eggs and chicken but no other meat.
-Because of digestive issues and new allergies, I am (for now) avoiding grains, beans, legumes, and many nuts.
-I also eat only small amounts of in-season local fruits.
+I now eat mostly cooked cruciferous vegetables, tubers, walnuts, and avocados.
+I have some whole grains, lots of beans, legumes, and a few nuts.
+I also eat small amounts of in-season local fruits.

 The photo above is an example of what a shopping trip for a late lunch might include.
 Sauteed kale massaged with olive oil, a few slices of baked sweet potato, sliced radishes, half an avocado, sauteed mushrooms, brussels sprouts, and fresh arugula are often part of my salads.
 Black or green olives often top those salads.
 Sometimes I add half a can of tuna or some canned Mackerel from Wild Planet.
 The most significant portion on my plate is always the leafy greens.